Vegin Vegan Vegun!

 • Thickening happens suddenly—keep stirring to avoid lumps.

-• Chill until set, then stir before serving.
+• Chill until set, then stir before serving to restore a smooth texture.

 • Add lemon zest or juice for a fresh custard twist.